 Mr. Smith: Why aren't you eating anything, Kitty?
 You are so slow.
-Look, cakes, Mum.

-Ann is already finishing her cornflakes.
+Look, Ann is already finishing her cornflakes.

-Kitty: I don't like cornflakes.
+- Kitty: I don't like cornflakes.
 I'm just thirsty.
-Give me some tea and going to have bacon and eggs, and then you'll get your tea with toast and marmalade.
+Give me some tea and cakes, Mum. - Mrs. Smith: Now, be a good girl, Kitty.
+Have some more cornflakes.
+We're going to have bacon and eggs, and then you'll get your tea with toast and marmalade.